 - If the North East Region is opened up there is a fear of being swamped by cheap Chinese goods, which would spell disaster for the local manufacturing units.

-- Apprehensions exist that the development of communication links could result in developing strong links between the people of the North east with the people of China, Myanmar and ASEAN countries, which would undermine the unity and integrity of India.
+- Apprehensions exist that the development of communication links could result in developing strong links between the people of the North east with the people of China, Myanmar, and ASEAN countries, which would undermine the unity and integrity of India.

 Border issues

-- The international borders in the North east are extremely porous.
-Thus, cross border infiltration of militants, and smuggling of arms are rampant in the region.
+- The international borders in the Northeast are extremely porous.
+Thus, cross-border infiltration of militants and smuggling of arms are rampant in the region.

 - International boundaries in the North East have not crystallized into lines separating sovereign countries on the ground.